Notes on “Extreme Ownership” by Jocko Willink and Leif Babin (Book Review) - Part 1

 These what-if questions are the most typical ones, and the sequence can be continued.

-Due to the mentioned above, a common change plan almost always carries some risks.
+Due to the above, a common change plan almost always carries some risks.
 The mastery of change management is to identify those risks, perform a risk assessment, and plan a cover move if a negative outcome of these risks is observed.
-In IT Change Management, this cover can be in the form of having a rollback procedure and/or having a backup person or team who are ready to assist you while you are proceeding with a change.
+In IT Change Management, this cover can be in the form of having a rollback procedure and/or having a backup person or team who is ready to assist you while you are proceeding with a change.

 Keep it simple

 Years of evolution proved that humans are much more likely to succeed in a task when they have a shorter set of instructions or a simpler plan in mind.
-The more complex the plan is the higher the risk of failure you get.
+The more complex the plan, the higher the risk of failure you get.
 From my experience, this dependency between complexity and risks is rather exponential than linear.
 So, keep this simple idea in mind next time you are planning to do something on your own are as a team member.

 If you want to know about four more principles of “Extreme Ownership,” stay tuned and check Part 2 of my notes.